-Hamilton to Auckland commuter train to begin in August, station lifts not quite ready
+Hamilton to Auckland commuter train to begin in August, start date pushed back by coronavirus

 The service will start in Frankton, stopping at Rotokauri and Huntly before heading on to Papakura.

-However a lift, which would enable people in wheelchairs to access the train at the Rotokauri station, will not be ready by August 3.

-Waikato Regional Transport Committee chairman Hugh Vercoe said construction of a rail platform, park and ride facilities, bus interchange, roading upgrades, passenger bridge and stairs at Rotokauri would be complete when the service starts in August, but not the lifts.
+Waikato Regional Transport Committee chairman Hugh Vercoe said construction of a rail platform, park and ride facilities, bus interchange, roading upgrades, passenger bridge and stairs at Rotokauri would be complete when the service starts in August, but the lifts were in question.

-Vercoe said delivery of three elevators had been delayed at the new transport hub being built by Hamilton City Council.

 "It's not what we had hoped, but in Hamilton the station at Frankton is accessible and we're working closely with the regional council's public transport team on options to make sure people with mobility issues can use the new service."